 Editor’s Note: With sadness we learned of Sari’s passing in 2018, having served her community for decades.
 She was not only a talented baker, but also an artist working in textile designs and weaving, and always enjoying Michigan’s great outdoors.
-In honor of her wonderful spirit, we share this story as an encore of the original, which was published in the December 2016 issue of Traverse, Northern Michigan’s Magazine.
-Her daughter, Jessie, continues to sell her cookies.
-You can order them by phone at 231.675.3013.
+In honor of her wonderful spirit, we share this story as an encore of the original, which was published in the December 2014 issue of Traverse, Northern Michigan’s Magazine.

 Recipe: Chai Cookies